New Mercury 5hp Propane FourStroke is powerful, convenient and reliable

 The 5hp Propane FourStroke sports an easy-to-reach shift lever on the engine and has six tilt positions with a shallow-water drive to set the outboard where you need it.

-Sail Power models are designed for boaters who use a small outboard to pilot their sailboat.
-The Sail Power model is offered in 20-inch (508 mm) and 25-inch (635 mm) shaft lengths, and additional features include:
+The Sail Power model of the 5hp Propane FourStroke was designed for boaters who use a small outboard to pilot their sailboat.
+The Sail Power model is offered in 20-inch (508 mm) and 25-inch (635 mm) shaft lengths.
+Additional features include:

-- Reverse-thrust exhaust relief and high-thrust propeller improves slow-speed handling and control
+- Reverse-thrust exhaust relief and high-thrust propeller that improves slow-speed handling and control